top of page

 Military Rotary Pilot to Civilian Helicopter (CPL H / ATPL H)

-There are plenty of ways to achieve your licence, we have set out below what we believe is the most efficient and most cost effective route.
+We have set out below what we believe is the most efficient and most cost effective route.
 Due to Brexit and the UK leaving EASA, these credits are only available for UK CAA licences.
+The CAA's CAP2254 defines the available military credits, along with 22Gp and CAA email contacts.

 CAA Class 1 Medical - For a CPL (ATPL) you need a CLASS 1 medical.
 It is best to do this after your exams, unless you think you might encounter problems.
 Initial medical must be done by a CAA approved centre and there can be a long wait.
 CAA Medical Centres